SemTalkOnline/SemTalkOnline/README.md

   <img src="https://raw.githubusercontent.com/SemTalkOnline/SemTalkOnline_EN/main/images/Picture8.png" width="600">
 </picture>

+- File = Open or export models
-- New = New model based on a standard template
+- New  = Create a new model
+- Open = Models can be opened from the hard disk or from the database.
+Models from the database are displayed as the default.
-- Open = Open existing model, analogous to the Viewer
+- Save = Save the model
-- Save = Saves a model
+- Save As = Save the model under a new name
+- Delete = The entire model is deleted
-- SaveAs = Model can be saved again, analogous to Office
+- Version Control = Model is saved periodically and different versions can then be taken from the database that have been saved
-- Import = Imports certain formats, e.g. SemTalk Editor, BPMN etc.
+- Import = Models can be imported from other datatbases or porgrams associated with SemTalk
+- Portal = The ability to publish models onto certain programs or databanks
-- Export = Export to available formats and functions from the Viewer
+- Export = Sends the model to another assciated databank or program for use outside the Semtalk system
-- Check Out and Check In = Locks or unlocks model for other users.
+- Check-out & Check-in = Allows the user to check out the model they would like to edit and use without the interference of another user changing things at the same time
+- Document Properties = Shows the basic details regarding the model type and its format
+- Share = May share the model with some else through the use of email
+- Model is shown with status information (e.g. date modified, who modified, and current status).
+- Print = Print via WebBrowser
+- Close = Closes the program

 <hr>